yogeshjoga/java-learning-code/README.md

   Thread based multitasking
-  it is programming based multitasking it mean whenever we can n number of methods in java code these all methods jvm runs at one by one  in main method structor
+  it is programming based multitasking it mean whenever we can n number of methods in java code these all methods jvm runs at one by one  in main method structor.